The Demographic Reserve Fund

 3 listopada 2016

-from monies derived from the privatization of State Treasury assets and properties,
+- monies derived from the privatisation of State Treasury assets and properties,

-cover the deficit of the FUS old-age pension fund for demographic reasons,
+- cover such deficit of the FUS old-age pension fund which is due to demographic reasons,

-grant a no-interest loan to complement the FUS old-age pension fund for the purpose of current payments, to ensure the liquidity of the Social Insurance Fund; the loan should be repaid within 6 months from the day of its receipt.
+- grant a no-interest loan to complement the FUS old-age pension fund for the purpose of current payments; the loan is aimed to ensure the liquidity of the Social Insurance Fund and should be repaid within 6 months from the day of its receipt.

-In the period from 2009 to the end of 2016 the FRD account was credited with a total of PLN 20.25 billion in respect of the State Treasury assets from privatisation.
-From 2010 to 2014 the Demographic Reserve Fund transferred to the old-age pension fund account a total amount of PLN 19.39 billion to cover the deficit related to demographic reasons.
+In the period from 2009 to the end of 2016 the FRD account was credited with a total of PLN 20.26 billion in respect of the State Treasury assets from privatisation.
+And in the period 2010–2014 an amount of PLN 19.39 billion was transferred from FRD to the old-age pension account.

-At the end of 2016, the total assets managed by the Demographic Reserve Fund amounted to PLN 27.76 billion only thanks to a considerable inflow of resources from privati sati on and investments.
+At the end of 2018, total assets of the Demographic Reserve Fund amounted to PLN 42.43 billion.